bravelocation/mlb-condensed-games/README.md

 - Otherwise, call the condensed game function for either yesterday or today (if the last game was yesterday), and if the result has a url attribute
     - Save the latest game data JSON to S3
     - Call Slack sending the url attribute in a mesage
+    - Call an IFTTT web hook that sends an iOS notification, clicking on which opens the viedo URL

 You can setup a schedule in Cloudwatch to run every N minutes.